Charles Horman: U.S. State Department memo

-For many years thereafter, the US government steadfastly maintained its ignorance of the affair.
+For many years thereafter, the U.S. government steadfastly maintained its ignorance of the affair.
 However, in October 1999, Washington finally released a document admitting that CIA agents may have played an unintentional role in his death.
-The State Department memo, dated 25 August 1976, was declassified on 8 October 1999, together with 1,100 other documents released by various US agencies, which dealt primarily with the years leading up to the military coup.
+The State Department memo, dated August 25, 1976, was declassified on October 8, 1999, together with 1,100 other documents released by various U.S. agencies, which dealt primarily with the years leading up to the military coup.

 Written by three State Department functionaries — Rudy Fimbres, R.S.
 Driscolle and W.V.
-Robertson and addressed to Harry Schlaudeman, a high-ranking official in the department's Latin American division — the August document described the Horman case as "bothersome," given reports in the press and Congressional investigations alleging that the affair had involved "negligence on our part, or worse, complicity in Horman's death."
-The State Department, the memo declared, had the responsibility to "categorically refute such innuendoes in defense of US officials."
+Robertson — and addressed to Harry Schlaudeman, a high-ranking official in the department's Latin American division, the August document described the Horman case as "bothersome," given reports in the press and Congressional investigations alleging that the affair had involved "negligence on our part, or worse, complicity in Horman's death."
+The State Department, the memo declared, had the responsibility to "categorically refute such innuendoes in defense of U.S. officials."
 It went on, however, to acknowledge that these "innuendoes" were well founded.

 The three State Department officials said they had evidence that "The GOC [Government of Chile] sought Horman and felt threatened enough to order his immediate execution.
 The GOC might have believed this American could be killed without negative fall-out from the USG [US Government]."

-The report went on to declare that circumstantial evidence indicated "US intelligence may have played an unfortunate part in Horman's death.
+The report went on to declare that circumstantial evidence indicated "U.S. intelligence may have played an unfortunate part in Horman's death.
 At best, it was limited to providing or confirming information that had helped motivate his murder by the GOC.
-At worst, US intelligence was aware the GOC saw Horman in a rather serious light and US officials did nothing to discourage the logical outcome of GOC paranoia."
+At worst, U.S. intelligence was aware the GOC saw Horman in a rather serious light and U.S. officials did nothing to discourage the logical outcome of GOC paranoia."

 After the release of the State Department memo, Horman's widow Joyce described it as "close to a smoking pistol."
 The same memo had been released to the Horman family more than twenty years earlier, but the above-mentioned paragraphs had been blacked out by the State Department.
 The latest version still contains blacked-out passages for reasons of "national security," but it reveals more.

 Several other documents released in 1999 revealed that a Chilean intelligence officer claimed an agent of the CIA was present when a Chilean general made the decision to execute Horman because he "knew too much."